Skip to content

 </style>

-<script src="http://ajaxref.com/ch7/utilities.js" type="text/javascript">
+<script src="https://ajaxref.com/ch7/utilities.js" type="text/javascript">

 </script>